cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 In [2]: path = 'https://raw.githubusercontent.com/cinnData/DataSci/main/Data/'
 ```

-The source files of this example come zipped, but `.read_csv()` can manage this without any extra argument if the file extension is `.zip`.
+The source files of this example come zipped, but `read_csv()` can manage this without any extra argument if the file extension is `.zip`.
 With the argument `index_col=0`, the first column of the CSV files, whose header is `id`, is taken as the **index**, so the resulting data frames will have 18 columns.

 ```
 In [3]: df1 = pd.read_csv(path + 'lending-1.csv.zip', index_col=0)